 My dissertation research focuses on: 1.
 Developing novel methods and software that integrate multi-omics data with Hi-C and other “C”-related data to elucidate mechanisms of long-range interactions and their roles in gene regulation; 2.
 Investigating the impact of repetitive regions of the genomes on chromatin structure formation and pursue their contribution to development and disease.

-I also built a repertoire of collaborative research experience with both statisticians and computational biologists inside and outside of campus, and principal investigators, from the Blood Research Program at UW-Madison.
+I also built a repertoire of collaborative research experience with both statisticians and computational biologists inside and outside of campus, and principal investigators from the Blood Research Program at UW-Madison.
 I have co-led one and participated in two projects to study the GATA-1/Heme regulation mechanism leveraging ChIP-seq, ATAC-seq, and RNA-seq data.
-Looking forward to applying my statistical and computational expertise to novel and intriguing problems in other disciplines and initiate collaboration.
+Looking forward to applying my statistical and computational expertise to novel and intriguing problems in other disciplines especially involving the single cell genomic studies and initiate collaboration.

 Ph.D.
 Candidate in Statistcs - Minor in Quantitative Biology , 2014 - 2019 (Expected)